Subsystem analysis of continuous-variable resource states: Teleportation of GKP-encoded quantum information

 for weight $g=1$.
 The ideal teleportation gadget is prepared by attaching an arbitrary input state $\ket{\psi}$ to one mode of a two-mode CV cluster state.
 The circuit for this teleportation gadget (which proceeds right-to-left) is

 where the entangling gates are CV controlled-$Z$ gates [\eqr{eq:CVcontrolledZ}] with weight $g=1$, and the input mode and the first ancilla mode are measured via homodyne detection of the $p$ quadrature with respective outcomes $s$ and $t$.
 Measurements are represented in the circuit by bras $\bra{\cdot}[p]$, and each outcome is used to perform a position-shift correction $\op{X}(\cdot)$, \eqr{eq:posshift}.
 This feed-forward procedure is indicated by the double lines (classical lines) connecting measurements and gates.
-The ultimate action of the the circuit is to perfectly teleport the input state to the final (unmeasured) mode with two Fourier transforms, one arising from each other wire:
+The ultimate action of the the circuit is to perfectly teleport the input state to the final (unmeasured) mode with two Fourier transforms, one arising from each wire:

-One way to understand the orgin of the Fourier transforms is to recognize that a canonical CV cluster state is the Choi state for $\op F$~\cite{walshe_2020}, so ordinary one-mode teleportation using this state~\cite{gu_quantum_2009,menicucci_universal_2006} applies the corresponding gate.
+One way to understand the origin of the Fourier transforms is to recognize that a canonical CV cluster state is the Choi state for $\op F$~\cite{walshe_2020}, so ordinary one-mode teleportation using this state~\cite{gu_quantum_2009,menicucci_universal_2006} applies the corresponding gate.
 Doing so twice (with corrections), as in \eqr{eq:idealtel}, applies $\op F^2$.

 Note that the action of the ideal teleportation circuit is independent of the measurement outcomes because the active position-shift corrections fully undo any conditional effects.
-This is a feature of teleportation using ideal 0-momentum states as ancillae; it does not hold true in following section, wherein squeezed momentum states replace the 0-momentum eigenstates.
+This is a feature of teleportation using ideal 0-momentum states as ancillae; it does not hold true in the following section, wherein squeezed-momentum states replace the 0-momentum eigenstates.